modio/modio-docs/public/en-us/platforms/pc/steam/marketplace.md

 ## Configuring your Steam AppID and Key

 In order for the mod.io purchase server to consume purchased virtual currency packs, you need to configure your game's Steam App ID and Publisher Key.
-In your Game's admin page, navigate to Monetization > In-App Purchases and populate "Steam AppID" and "Steam Publisher Key" with your game's AppID, and the key you have defined for your economy server.
+In your mod.io Game Admin, navigate to `Monetization > In-App Purchases` and populate "Steam AppID" and "Steam Publisher Key" with your game's AppID, and the key you have defined for your economy server.

 ## Mapping the Item Definitions in your mod.io game